Imperium42/killadb/README.md

 # killadb (Windows)
-Kill ADB - a lazy man's hotfix for Steamworks.NET to run after closing Unity so your game will close.
+Kill adb - a lazy man's hotfix for Steamworks.NET to run after closing Unity so your game will close.

 1. Copy+paste this to text file
 2. Save as `killadb.bat`